October 16, 2019Educational

 A workpaper system that is designed for tax return preparation is one of the 5 Keys to a Successful Scan and Populate Process.
 Why is it important?

 As the tax and accounting world has shifted away from paper, firms have improved their efficiency, cut costs and gained the flexibility to work remotely.
-As we’ve made this leap into the digital age, there is one area where digital 1040 tax return preparation has taken a step backwards: optimizing reviewers’ time.
+But while we’ve made this leap into the digital age, there is one area where digital 1040 tax return preparation has taken a step backwards: optimizing reviewers’ time.

 One of the keys to increasing your 1040 tax return bottom line is optimizing your preparation process to minimize reviewer time and increase collaboration with the preparers.